SSyncropel Docs

 A typical end-to-end flow:

-- If Alice and Bob are in different namespaces, the consent filter runs.
+7. If Alice and Bob are in different namespaces, the consent filter runs.
 If there's no matching grant, nothing propagates.
 If there's a grant with L0, records arrive intact.
-If the grant excludes L0, records arrive with
+If the grant excludes L0, records arrive projected to the granted hash level — their structure and flow without the exact contents — rather than a redaction stub.
+A thread that was never granted doesn't appear at all (its existence never leaks).

-The whole flow is about two minutes of setup.
-Once a pair exists, propagation is automatic and continuous.
+The whole flow is about a minute of setup.
+Once a pair exists, propagation is automatic, continuous, and bidirectional.

-The federation substrate covers pair creation, signature verification, consent filtering, discovery (mDNS, DNS-based federation manifests, and did:web + did:sync actor identity), async relay for offline peers, and the pull loop with classified error codes.
-That's enough for "run two daemons, pair them, share a thread" as a real workflow.
+Federation covers pair creation, signature verification, consent filtering, discovery (mDNS, DNS-based federation manifests, and did:web + did:sync actor identity), async relay for offline peers, and the pull loop with classified error codes.
+That's enough for "run two instances, pair them, share a thread" as a real workflow.

 One piece is designed but not yet shipped: